 If any caramel spills out over the edges, use the curved part of a spoon to push the ooey gooey caramel back into the side of the cookies while they are still hot.

-How to Properly Store Turtle Cookies
+How I Properly Store Chocolate Chip Pecan Caramel Cookies

 At room temperature, these pecan cookies will last for 5-7 days when covered.
 In an airtight container in the refrigerator, they can last up to three weeks.